 - If the instance type or network configuration of your instance cannot meet your business requirements, you can change the instance type, IP address, and maximum public bandwidth.

 - IP addresses of ECS instances:

 - If the operating system of your instance cannot meet your requirements, you can replace the operating system.
-For more information, see Change the operating system (system disk) of an instance.
+For more information, see Replace the operating system (system disk) of an instance.